Dual Credit Resources (Search A to Z)

 Testing Center (Schedule an Accuplacer exam, CLEP, etc.)

 Testings services are available at both the Spearfish Main Campus and BHSU Rapid City Campus locations.
-Dual Credit students should first verify the necessary tests needed with the Dual Credit Coordinator prior to scheduling an appointment.
-Accuplacer exams can be taken to satisfy admission requirements for the dual credit program, or for placement requirements into math or english courses.
+Accuplacer exams can be taken to satisfy an admission requirement for the dual credit program, or to meet placement requirements into math or english courses.

 To schedule an appointment, please contact: